Over 48,000 people sign RNIB’s Out of Sight petition

 - 20 per cent left people with sight loss waiting over a year for support.

-To make sure people with sight loss can access effective vision rehabilitation services across England, RNIB is calling on Wes Streeting to:
+To make sure people with sight loss can access effective vision rehabilitation services across England, RNIB is calling for:

-- Subject vision rehabilitation services to the same regulation and monitoring as other adult social care services.
-This could be done within the current legislative framework and by extending the remit of the Care Quality Commission.
+- Vision rehabilitation services to have the same regulation and monitoring as other adult social care services.